luddites-me/docker-tools/docs/magento.md

  2. URLs
    - `MAGENTO_NGROK_SUBDOMAIN`: The subdomain used used by ngrok to make Magento accessible (you may want to [reserve](./overview.md#ngrok) ahead of time).
    - `MAGENTO_BASE_URL`: The URL set as the base URL for Magento (keep default)
    - `PROTECT_API_URL`: The URL of the protect API.
-If targeting the `test` instance, set to `https://test-protect.ns8.com`; if running with `compose-all.sh` set to `https://{PROTECT_API_SUBDOMAIN}.ngrok.io`.
+If targeting the `test` instance, set to `https://test-protect.ns8.com`; if running locally, set the it to your protect api ngrok url
    - `PROTECT_CLIENT_URL`: The URL of the protect client.
-If targeting the `test` instance, set to `https://test-protect-client.ns8.com`;  if running with `compose-all.sh` set to `https://{PROTECT_CLIENT_SUBDOMAIN}.ngrok.io`.
+If targeting the `test` instance, leave it on `https://test-protect-client.ns8.com`, otherwise set it to the url of your ngrok instance;
- 3. `INSTALL_DEV_PHP_SDK`: set this to `1` to have the setup script install the `dev-dev` version of the PHP sdk instead of the version referenced in `composer.json`.
+ 3. `INSTALL_DEV_PHP_SDK`: set this to `true` to have the setup script install the `dev-dev` version of the PHP sdk instead of the version referenced in `composer.json`.
 You can also do this manually after-the-fact in a shell for the `magento` service
- 4. Composed project variables

-    Unless targeting `test`, any variables that are required in `protect-client/.env` to run `protect-client/compose-all.sh` will must be defined in `magento/.env` when composing with that stack (i.e., when composing with other stacks it only loads the variables from the `.env` that's in the same directory as the `compose[-parts].sh` script).
-Also, ensure you have `DEV_NAME` set in `$NS8_SRC/ns8-protect-api/.env` to match the `DEV_SUFFIX` set when deploying the switchboard, or the protect API will not send actions to your cloudformation stack.

 ### Docker Desktop configuration